-The couple from Wisconsin sitting directly behind us scooted out of their seats as soon as the shaking stopped, and with the look of grim determination to survive on both their faces, left the park immediately.
+The elderly couple from Wisconsin sitting directly behind us scooted out of their seats as soon as the shaking stopped, and with a look of grim determination on both their faces, left the park immediately.
 But we of the Bay Area stuck around longer, not knowing what else to do, and maybe thinking the game would get going somehow.
 We were really pumped for that series, obviously.

 Look at the old-timey scoreboard.
 They don't make 'em like this any more.

 After the quake, anyone who could, went out on the field.
 That meant players, management, their families, cops, and journalists.
 I don't blame them.
 I wanted to go there too and get away from all the potentially loose concrete.

 Candlestick was definitely a rock.
 Despite some crumbling stairs on the upper deck, she held firm.